X-ray crystallography: Crystallization

-It is extremely difficult to predict good conditions for nucleation or growth of well-ordered crystals.
+It is difficult to predict good conditions for nucleation or growth of well-ordered crystals.
 In practice, favorable conditions are identified by screening; a very large batch of the molecules is prepared, and a wide variety of crystallization solutions are tested.
 Hundreds, even thousands, of solution conditions are generally tried before finding the successful one.
 The various conditions can use one or more physical mechanisms to lower the solubility of the molecule; for example, some may change the pH, some contain salts of the Hofmeister series or chemicals that lower the dielectric constant of the solution, and still others contain large polymers such as polyethylene glycol that drive the molecule out of solution by entropic effects.
 It is also common to try several temperatures for encouraging crystallization, or to gradually lower the temperature so that the solution becomes supersaturated.
 These methods require large amounts of the target molecule, as they use high concentration of the molecule(s) to be crystallized.
 Due to the difficulty in obtaining such large quantities (milligrams) of crystallization-grade protein, robots have been developed that are capable of accurately dispensing crystallization trial drops that are in the order of 100 nanoliters in volume.
 This means that 10-fold less protein is used per experiment when compared to crystallization trials set up by hand (in the order of 1 microliter).

-Several factors are known to inhibit or mar crystallization.
+Several factors are known to inhibit crystallization.
 The growing crystals are generally held at a constant temperature and protected from shocks or vibrations that might disturb their crystallization.
 Impurities in the molecules or in the crystallization solutions are often inimical to crystallization.
 Conformational flexibility in the molecule also tends to make crystallization less likely, due to entropy.
 Molecules that tend to self-assemble into regular helices are often unwilling to assemble into crystals.
 Crystals can be marred by twinning, which can occur when a unit cell can pack equally favorably in multiple orientations; although recent advances in computational methods may allow solving the structure of some twinned crystals.
 Having failed to crystallize a target molecule, a crystallographer may try again with a slightly modified version of the molecule; even small changes in molecular properties can lead to large differences in crystallization behavior.

+For proteins, impurities have been shown to sometimes enhance and sometimes disrupt crystal growth.
+Oscillation with audible sound sometimes works.
+These issues may be related to the phase separation characteristic of protein crystalation.